d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 $$L(x,y, w) = \sum_{t=1}^T l(y_t, o_t).$$

 For backpropagation matters are a bit more tricky.
-Let's compute the gradients with regard to the parameters $w$ of the objective function $L$.
+Let us compute the gradients with regard to the parameters $w$ of the objective function $L$.
 We get that

 $$\begin{aligned}
 \partial_{w} L & = \sum_{t=1}^T \partial_w l(y_t, o_t) \\